IQMR 2026

 Interpretive Methods

-This two-module sequence provides students with an introduction to various modes of discourse analysis and ideology critique.
-Students will learn to “read” texts while becoming familiar with contemporary thinking about interpretation, narrative, genre, and criticism.
+This two-module sequence provides students with an introduction to interpretive methods through a discussion of various modes of discourse analysis and ideology critique.
+Students will learn to “read” texts and other artifacts while becoming familiar with contemporary thinking about interpretation, narrative, genre, and criticism.
 In the first four sessions we shall explore the following methods: Wittgenstein’s understanding of language as activity and its practical relevance to ordinary language-use analysis; Foucault’s “interpretive analytics” with hands-on exercises applying his genealogical method; and various versions (two sessions) of cultural Marxism—with specific attention to “ideology critique.”
-The last two classes will consider how anthropological discussions of participant observation can unsettle current versions of fieldwork in political science including the limits of standardized codes of ethics for ethnographic research.
+The last two classes will consider the differences between interpretivism and positivism, attending to the ways in which an ethnographic sensibility uses empirical research to elucidate how people interpret, navigate, and challenge the social and political worlds they inhabit.

 Logic of Qualitative Methods